Skipjack Tuna Fishery

 Skipjack tuna in the Indian Ocean is considered to be a single stock for stock assessment purposes.
 Tagging studies have shown large movements of skipjack tuna in the Indian Ocean and support the assumption of a single biological stock (IOTC 2014).

 Total catch of skipjack tuna in the Indian Ocean increased slowly from the 1950s, reaching around 50,000 t in the 1970s.
 With the expansion of the purse-seine fleet in the early 1980s, catch increased rapidly to a peak of 610,000 t in 2006.
 Since the peak, purse-seine catch has declined, particularly in the areas off Somalia, Kenya and Tanzania, and around the Maldives.
-A similar decline in the catch taken by Maldivian pole-and-line vessels has also occurred.
+A similar decline has occurred in the catch taken by Maldivian pole-and-line vessels.
 These reduced catches may be partially explained by drops in effort related to the effects of piracy in the western Indian Ocean.
-Total catch in the IOTC area increased from 397,255 t in 2015 to 446,894 t in 2016 (Figure 22.2).
+Total catch in the IOTC area increased from 474,333 t in 2016 to 524,175 t in 2017 (Figure 22.2).

 A harvest control rule (HCR) was adopted for the Indian Ocean skipjack tuna stock in 2016 (IOTC 2016).
-The HCR seeks to maintain the skipjack tuna stock biomass at, or above, the target reference point (0.4SB0), while avoiding the limit reference point (0.2SB0).
-The HCR requires a stock assessment to be conducted every three years, from which estimates of current SB, SB0, and the exploitation rate associated with maintaining the stock at 40 per cent of SB0 are used to calculate the total annual catch limit.
-The application of the HCR provides a total annual catch limit for the following three years.
+The HCR seeks to maintain the skipjack tuna stock biomass (SB) at or above the target reference point (0.4SB0), while avoiding the limit reference point (0.2SB0).
+The HCR requires a stock assessment to be conducted every three years.
+Estimates from the stock assessment of current SB, SB0 and the exploitation rate associated with maintaining the stock at 40% of SB0 are used to calculate the total annual catch limit.
+Application of the HCR provides a total annual catch limit for the following three years.

 The assessment estimated that the stock biomass is at the target reference point and above the limit reference point (SB2016/SB0 = 0.40; range 0.35–0.47).
 Catch (C) in 2016 (446,723 t) and the average catch over the past five years (2012–2016; 407,450 t) were lower than the estimated catch required to maintain the stock at the target biomass level (C40%SSB = 510,100 t; range 455,900–618,800 t; Figure 22.2).

 The total annual catch limit for the Indian Ocean skipjack tuna stock calculated by applying the HCR was 470,029 t for the period 2018–2020.
-There is no allocation of this total annual catch limit among Member States of the IOTC.
+There is no allocation of this total annual catch limit among Member States of the IOTC unless the stock biomass estimated from the stock assessment falls below 0.40SB0.

 Stock status determination